simonpacis/mnt/README.md

 ```

 ## SSH Exec
-I typically use Vim, and in vim you can type "!command" to execute a shell command.
+I typically use Vim, and in vim you can type ```!command``` to execute a shell command.
 Lacking this functionality when I use sshfs, I decided to implement what I call "SSH Exec" into mnt.
-Using it and a simple Vim-function, I am able to type "!! command", and execute the command on the remote server.
+Using it and a simple Vim-function, I am able to type ```!! command```, and execute the command on the remote server.
 This is not enabled by default for an added server, but must be manually enabled through the command enable-ssh-exec.
 [See this Gist for my Vim-implementation](https://gist.github.com/simonpacis/ac0bf1aa8587a152fa0de27dbdaa4b93).